Sandaru-Lakmika/Sandaru-Lakmika/README.md

 I love working on both **creative design projects** and **technical development projects**.

 🌱 Currently learning Web Development, C++, Java, and Machine Learning.
-⚡ Currently, I'm working on a bunch of exciting projects!
+⚡ Actively working on on a bunch of exciting projects!
 🎨 Over 100+ Fiverr projects completed with a 4.8★ rating, serving global clients.
 💻 Interested in combining **engineering, design, and marketing** into innovative solutions.

 <!--
 **Sandaru-Lakmika/Sandaru-Lakmika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.